-Prerequisite: Spanish III A final written and oral exam is a requirement of this course.
+Prerequisite: Spanish III

+A final written and oral exam, which includes a listening, speaking and reading component, is a requirement of this course.

 Spanish IV refines and enhances the four language skills.
 Students' ability to understand and communicate in Spanish will be tested and challenged through daily instruction held almost exclusively in the Spanish language.
 The course focuses on conversational activities and includes additional grammar, as well as deeper examination of Hispanic art, culture, literature, and geography.
 Completion of all levels is strongly recommended for students entering the field of health services, criminal justice, social services, education, business, law, tourism, media, military service, and government.